iamwilhelm/use.gpu/packages/shader/README.md

 This means the linker sees all top-level declarations regardless of `#if`s, and resolves all imports.

-You can mark prototypes as `#pragma optional` if it is ok to leave them unlinked.
+Mark prototypes as `#pragma optional` if it is ok to leave them unlinked.

 **Which 'version' of WGSL is supported?**